Gustave Caillebotte: Themes

 Caillebotte painted many domestic and familial scenes, interiors, and portraits.
 Many of his paintings depict members of his family; Young Man at His Window (Jeune Homme à la fenêtre) (1876) shows René in the home on rue de Miromesnil; The Orange Trees (Les Orangers) (1878), depicts Martial Jr. and his cousin Zoé in the garden of the family property at Yerres; and Portraits in the Country (Portraits à la campagne) (1875) includes Caillebotte's mother along with his aunt, cousin, and a family friend.
 There are scenes of dining, card playing, piano playing, reading, and sewing, all executed in an intimate, unobtrusive manner that portrays the quiet ritual of upper-class indoor life.

 His country scenes at Yerres focus on pleasure boating on the leisurely stream as well as fishing and swimming, and domestic scenes around his country home.
 He often used a soft impressionistic technique reminiscent of Renoir to convey the tranquil nature of the countryside, in sharp contrast to the flatter, smoother strokes of his urban paintings.
-In Oarsman in a Top Hat (1877), he effectively manages the perspective of a passenger in the back of a rowboat facing his rowing companion and the stream ahead, in a manner much more realistic and involving than Manet's Boating (1874).
+In Oarsman in a Top Hat (also known as Boating Party (1877), he effectively manages the perspective of a passenger in the back of a rowboat facing his rowing companion and the stream ahead, in a manner much more realistic and involving than Manet's Boating (1874).
+Boating Party is a work sent by Caillebotte to the Fourth Impressionist Exhibition in 1879.
+He submitted a total of 35 paintings and pastels to the 1879 exhibition.
+Boating Party was considered one of the best of the set that also included Vue de toits.
+This set, which is focused on "water sports, boating and riverside leisure", is described as the most important exhibition of his works as a living artist.